Quantalab/Xf-NPlants-2018/README.md

-# Data and code for the Xylella fastidiosa remote sensing study
+# Codes and data for the Xylella fastidiosa remote sensing study
 ## Nature Plants 2018

 This repository contains code needed to reproduce the article: